dczmer/davelab/01_developer-productivity/01_zsh-configuration/04_complete-setup/README.md

 The other major feature of `fish` is the "sensible scripting" language.
 The down-side to this is that the scripts you write here are not portable to any other shell or execution environment.

-I'd suggest sticking to `zsh`, and avoiding `fish`, but you might still like to use a plugin manager if you find it easier, or if you want an easy way to install color schemes.
+I'd suggest sticking to `zsh` (or another `POSIX` compatible shell), and avoiding `fish`, but you might still like to use a plugin manager if you find it easier, or if you want an easy way to install color schemes.